learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 **Try it out!**

-Inspect the web page again, this time making note of a className.
-Get all elements with that className and give 'em a look.
+Inspect the web page again, this time making note of a `className`.
+Get all elements with that `className` and give 'em a look.
 On the returned object you can use the `.length` property to find out how many came back.

 If you recall the `for` loop syntax you might try to write a loop which prints